2decomp-fft/2decomp-fft/README.md

 ### CMake

-The new experimental build system is driven by `cmake`, to generate a build system run
+The new experimental build system is driven by `cmake`.
+It is good practice to directly point to the MPI Fortran wrapper that you would like to use to guarantee consistency between Fortran compiler and MPI.
+This can be done by setting the default Fortran environmental variable
 ```
-cmake -B build .
+export FC=my_mpif90
 ```
-from the `2decomp&fft` root directory.
-It may be necessary to override the Fortran compiler if the wrong one is picked up (due to, e.g.
-`PATH` ordering), for example to specify the `MPICH` compiler on Ubuntu
+To generate the build system run
 ```
-FC=mpif90.mpich cmake -B build .
+cmake -S $path_to_sources -B $path_to_build_directory -DOPTION1 -DOPTION2 ...
 ```
-This should generate a directory `build/` containing the build system, this can be further configured using the `ccmake` utility
+If the directory do no exist it will be generated and it will contain the configuration files.
+The configuration can be further edited by using the `ccmake` utility as
 ```
-ccmake build/
+ccmake $path_to_build_directory
 ```
 and editing as desired, variables that are likely of interest are: `CMAKE_BUILD_TYPE` and `FFT_Choice`;
 additional variables can be shown by entering "advanced mode" by pressing `t`.
 By default a `RELEASE` build will built, other options for `CMAKE_BUILD_TYPE` are `DEBUG` and `DEV` which turn on debugging flags and additionally try to catch coding errors at compile time, respectively.
-The behavior of debug and development versions of the library can be changed before the initialization using the variable ``decomp_debug`` or the environment variable ``DECOMP_2D_DEBUG``.
+The behaviour of debug and development versions of the library can be changed before the initialization using the variable ``decomp_debug`` or the environment variable ``DECOMP_2D_DEBUG``.
 The value provided with the environment variable must be a positive integer below 9999.

+Two `BUILD_TARGETS` are available namely `mpi` and `gpu`.
+For `mpi` target no additional options should be required. whereas for `gpu` extra options are necessary at the configure stage.
+Please see section [GPU Compilation](#gpu-compilation)

-Once the build system has been configured, build `2decomp&fft` by running
+Once the build system has been configured, you can build `2decomp&fft` by running
 ```
-make -j <nproc> -C build
+cmake --build $path_to_build_directory -j <nproc>
 ```
-appending ```VERBOSE=1``` will display additional information about the build, such as compiler flags.
+appending `-v` will display additional information about the build, such as compiler flags.

 After building the library can be tested by running
 ```
-make -C build test
+ctest --test-dir $path_to_build_directory
 ```
-which uses the `ctest` utility.
-Finally, install the library by running
+Options can be added to change the level of verbosity.
+Finally, the build library can be installed by running
 ```
-make -C build install
+cmake --install $path_to_build_directory
 ```
-which will install the library under `build/opt` by default, this location can be configured using `ccmake` as described above and setting the variable `CMAKE_INSTALL_PREFIX`.
+The default location for `libdecomp2d.a` is `$path_to_build_directory/opt/lib`or  `$path_to_build_directory/opt/lib64` unless the variable `CMAKE_INSTALL_PREFIX` is modified

 Occasionally a clean build is required, this can be performed by running
 ```
-make -C build clean
+cmake --build $path_to_build_directory --target clean
 ```

 ## Testing and examples